 Below is a preview of their menu.
 They have a turkey wrap, hot dog, and Caesar salad in the entree section.

 These types of places usually have great kids’ meal items as well.
-One of my best tips is to remind you that it’s completely okay to order a kids’ meal.
+One of my best tips is to remind you that ordering a kids’ meal is entirely okay.
 I find that I’m often more than satisfied with the food and price when I go this route.

 Over at the feature pool, you’ll find the Sand Bar.